Get

 8. Use Positive Reinforcement

 Positive reinforcement is an effective training method to encourage desired behaviors.
-It includes providing your dog with treats or praise whenever he performs a task well or behaves correctly.
+It includes providing your dog with treats or praise whenever they perform a task well or behave correctly.
 When rewards are used, they make training a positive and enjoyable experience for your dog.

 On the other hand, negative reinforcement or punishment only achieves the opposite.
-Your Doberman will not look forward to training if you constantly punish him for doing something incorrectly.
-In fact, he is less likely to learn the behavior you want to instill and more likely to be afraid of you.
+Your Doberman will not look forward to training if you constantly punish them for doing something incorrectly.
+In fact, they are less likely to learn the behavior you want to instill and more likely to be afraid of you.

 9. Understand the Doberman’s Personality